nus-cs2103/website-base/admin/ip-w02.md

 <box type="info">

-iP (and the tP) undergoes changes after each semester.
+The iP (and the tP) undergoes changes after each semester.
 As such, teething issues are a possibility.
-If you encounter any problem while doing iP/tP, please post in the [forum]({{ forum_link }}) so that we can take necessary actions.
+If you encounter any problem while doing the iP/tP, please post in the [forum]({{ forum_link }}) so that we can take necessary actions.
 </box>

 #### {{ thumb(0) }} Learn about the project